wc-toolkit/cem-generator/packages/docs/src/content/docs/guide/features/sorting.md

 ## Deprecated last

-When `deprecatedLast: true`, items with `@deprecated` are grouped at the end of their respective lists while maintaining alphabetical order within each group:
+When `deprecatedLast: true`, items documented with `@deprecated` are grouped at the end of their respective lists while maintaining alphabetical order within each group:

 ```json
 {